BreakoutMentors/Python-Resources/recursion.md

 ## Towers of Hanoi

-This is a recursion example that seems pretty magical.
-It would be really hard to solve with loops, and it isn't intuitive the order of steps necessary, but a few lines of recursive code solves it with ease.
+This is a recursive solution that seems pretty magical.
+It would be very hard to solve with loops, and it isn't intuitive the order of steps necessary, but a few lines of recursive code solves it with ease.

 ![hanoi image](https://user-images.githubusercontent.com/1643783/85320541-12a37980-b478-11ea-9b11-aa8a36b40073.png)